This article will show you how to kill (or end) multiple processes or instances of a running script with a single command.

 The pkill

 command is a versatile command-line utility in Unix-like operating systems, such as Linux, that allows users to send signals to processes.
-It’s primarily used to terminate processes based on different criteria like process name, process owner, or process group, among others. pkill
+It’s primarily used to kill all processes based on different criteria like process name, process owner, or process group, among others. pkill

 simplifies the process management task by eliminating the need to manually look up process IDs (PIDs) using commands like ps